PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Validate sequentially, keep real-model conversion minimal, make separate characterization and implementation checkpoints, commit and push only, and do not create or reopen a pull request.

+## Singleton/consecutive-reshape orchestration characterization: completed state

+The 27-line `_run_singleton_consecutive_reshape_pass_cluster` remains
+unchanged in production.
+It requires positional target ModelIR/layout values, creates one fresh target-specific `ModelIRPassStateScope`, and runs singleton- channel transpose cleanup, duplicate-fanout cleanup with `include_transpose=False`, and consecutive-reshape cleanup in that exact order.
+All three owners receive the target ModelIR/layout, session diagnostics, and the same scope.

+There are three production calls.
+Two pass
+`(model_ir, session.layout_state)` and one conditional fallback call passes `(fallback_ir, None)`.
+The first main call remains after terminal InstanceNorm dual-stat residual-add/resize cleanup and before the optional layout-transpose sweep.
+The second remains between rank-4 singleton-broadcast repair and static shape reconciliation.
+The fallback call remains under the positive normalization-rewrite guard, between the equivalent fallback repair and reconciliation calls.

+Sequential characterization validation completed as follows:

+- focused target/caller/boundary contracts: `5 passed in 0.18s`;
+- focused contracts plus ordered architecture: `253 passed in 16.92s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.36s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, target routing, duplicate-fanout policy, caller multiplicity, conditional guard, boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen target ModelIR/layout/diagnostics context and three stable IDs in a dedicated phase module.
+Build one fresh target-specific scope, preserve fixed `include_transpose=False`, and import the owners directly from `singleton_reshape_layout`, `graph_cleanup`, and their owning modules without importing the lowerer.
+Construct the context inside the historical helper for every positional call so main and fallback state cannot leak.
+Preserve all three callers and every boundary, move the efficiency fixture to the explicit no-layout runner, validate sequentially, commit and push only, and do not create or reopen a pull request.